Murdalay/bem-core/common.docs/reference/reference.en.md

 </tr>
 </table>

-Definition of a template in the empty mode (sub-predicate `this._mode ===" "`) makes sense if only one needs to override the bypass principle for the input tree.
+Definition of a template in the empty mode (sub-predicate `mode("")`) makes sense if only one needs to override the bypass principle for the input tree.

 The call of templates in empty mode (the construction `apply('')` in the template's body) is necessary if one needs to deviate from the univocal correspondence "input BEM-entity - the output HTML-element" and generate more than one item from one input entity.
-In particular, such call can be performed automatically when using [constructions `applyCtx`](# applyctx).
+In particular, such call can be performed automatically when using [constructions `applyCtx`](#applyctx).

 **See also**: